liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/09-migrating-from-audience-targeting/03-manually-migrating-from-audience-targeting.markdown

 ## Behavior Rules

-In @product-ver@ analytics is now managed through Analytics Cloud.
+In @sharepoint-ver@ analytics is now managed through Analytics Cloud.
 You can learn more about creating behavior based rules in the [Analytics Cloud documentation](https://help.liferay.com/hc/en-us/articles/360006947671-Creating-Segments).